 Due to internal changes to the LFJ grants program, we are unable to award any grants at this time.
-The application is currently closed.
+The application is currently closed until January 5, 2022.
 We apologize for any inconvenience this may cause and encourage you to submit an application once the program reopens.

 In the meantime, we plan to update our grants program to maximize its accessibility, transparency and, above all, ability to address the systemic causes of inequities, rather than just their symptoms.
 Please check back later this year to learn about our updated LFJ grants program and join in the effort to build lasting social change in schools.